publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s725.md

             (A) __In general__

-            Except in the case of a separate Council established under subsection (a)(2) of this section, the Council shall be composed of—
+            Except in the case of a separate Council established under subsection (a)(2), the Council shall be composed of—

                 (i) at least one representative of the Statewide Independent Living Council established under [section 796d of this title][/us/usc/t29/s796d], which representative may be the chairperson or other designee of the Council;